laxsjo/lispbm-language-support/README.md

 ### 0.1.0

-Change line comments from `;;` to single `;`.
+-   Changed line comments from `;;` to single `;`.
 This seems to fix an issue where bracket pair colorization would colorize brackets in comments.
+-   Added default file icon